 \section{Abstract}

 Conditional independence (CI) is central to causal inference, feature selection, and graphical modeling, yet it is untestable in many settings without additional assumptions.
-Existing CI tests often rely on restrictive structural conditions, limiting their validity on real-world data.
-Kernel methods using the partial covariance operator offer a more principled approach but suffer from limited adaptivity, slow convergence, and poor scalability.
+Existing CI tests often rely on restrictive structural conditions, limiting their validity.
+Kernel methods using partial covariance operators offer a more principled approach but suffer from limited adaptivity and scalability.
 In this work, we explore whether representation learning can help address these limitations.
-Specifically, we focus on representations derived from the singular value decomposition of the partial covariance operator and use them to construct a simple test statistic, reminiscent of the Hilbert-Schmidt Independence Criterion (HSIC).
-We also introduce a practical bi-level contrastive algorithm to learn these representations.
+Specifically, we focus on representations derived from the singular value decomposition of partial covariance operators and use them to construct a simple test statistic.
+We also introduce a bi-level contrastive algorithm to learn these representations.
 Our theory links representation learning error to test performance and establishes asymptotic validity and power guarantees.
-Preliminary experiments suggest that this approach offers a practical and statistically grounded path toward scalable CI testing, bridging kernel-based theory with modern representation learning.\footnote{Code repository: \href{https://github.com/alekfrohlich/SCIT}{https://github.com/alekfrohlich/SCIT}.}
+Experiments on real and synthetic data suggest that this approach offers a principled and statistically grounded path toward scalable CI testing, bridging kernel-based theory with modern representation learning.\footnote{Code repository: \href{https://github.com/alekfrohlich/SCIT}{https://github.com/alekfrohlich/SCIT}.}